Poulomi27/Ecommerce-Website-Chatbot/README.md

 <div align="center">

-**Made with ❤️ by  me any team as a part of our project in Technoverse - a  hackathon organised by Cognizant Technology Solutions**
+**Made with ❤️ by  me and my team as a part of our project in Technoverse - a  hackathon organised by Cognizant Technology Solutions**

 [↑ Back to Top]()